u-blox/ubxlib/port/platform/zephyr/README.md

 # Introduction
 These directories provide the implementation of the porting layer on the Zephyr platform.
-Instructions on how to install the necessary tools and perform the build can be found in the [runner](runner) directory for Nordic platforms and the [runner_linux](runner_linux) directory for Linux/Posix.
+Instructions on how to install the necessary tools and perform the build can be found in the [runner](runner) directory for Nordic platforms, the [runner_stm32](runner_stm32) directory for STM32 platforms and the [runner_linux](runner_linux) directory for Linux/Posix.
 While this should, generically, work with any Zephyr board, you should note that we only test with the following HW:

 - Nordic MCUs, which require a **specific** version/configuration of Zephyr,
+- STM32 MCUs,
 - Linux/posix, for debugging/development only, just like [windows](../windows).

 Note: the directory structure here differs from that in the other platform directories in order to follow more closely the approach adopted by Zephyr, which is hopefully familiar to Zephyr users.